FAAM-146/spif/docsource/source/spif-doc.rst

   :instrument_long_name: Full descriptive name of instrument.

+:doc:`Mandatory Parameters <spif_mandatory_vocab>`

+Instrument Core group
+^^^^^^^^^^^^^^^^^^^^^

+The instrument Core group is where the flattened image data is stored.
+There are two unlimited dimensions in the core group, "image_num" and "pixel".
+The maximum value of the coordinate variable "image_num" is the number of images in the dataset while the maximum of "pixel" is the total number of pixels in the image array.

+The arrival time of each image is given by "timestamp" in a recognised time, usually nanoseconds, from a reference time.
+Time variables have a units string attribute that conforms to the [UDUNITS recommendation](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#time-coordinate), for example “nanoseconds since 2024-01-01 00:00:00 +0”.
+The "timestamp" variable has a ``standard_name`` attribute "time".
+It's worth mentioning that due to the random nature of cloud sampling, the data in "timestamp" will be highly irregular and different from what one may expect from timeseries data.

 #### Mandatory Variables:

 > `float32` **color_level**(pixel_colors): Lower bound of fractional obscuration/grayscale/color level of photodiode array for each color_value.
 Gives the number of shadow/gray/color levels in the image.